-Wine lovers coming to Italy are spoiled for choice when it comes to beautiful vineyards, charming restaurants and quaint family run wine estates; however luxurious and stylish accommodation has in years past, not been one of the highlights of the rural wine country.
+Wine lovers coming to Italy are spoiled for choice when it comes to beautiful vineyards, charming restaurants, and quaint family-run wine estates; however, luxurious and stylish accommodation has in years past, not been one of the highlights of the rural wine country.
 Not any longer!
-Wine hotels are hot hot hot right now, and there are some absolutely FABULOUS places to stay in the wine country now.
+Wine hotels are hot hot hot right now, and there are some FABULOUS places to stay in the wine country now.

 Here is a list of some of our favorite hotels either with a winery or right in the wine country (most set amid vineyards) throughout mainland the north of Italy (info on Southern Italian and Sicilian wine hotels coming soon!):